Houses in multiple occupation

 Flats or bedsits which are otherwise separate are considered part of one house if they share cooking, washing or toilet facilities.
-Resident landlords and members of their family living with them are not counted in calculating the number of occupants, so they only need a licence if they have three or more tenants living with them.
+Resident landlords and members of their family living with them are not counted when calculating the number of occupants, so a licence is only need if three or more tenants live with the landlord.

-The following property classes may be exempt from HMO licensing:
+The following types of property may be exempt from: